 2. abbreviations used in the figures should be written in full terms in the captions. for instance the disease types.

-Comment:
+Comment: We have added required figures and removed the duplicates.
+The first figure represents data on the number of events of each type of seizure.
+The second figure represents some aggregate statistics on the age and duration of the data files.

 The abbreviations used in these figures are explained in the text.
 Due to space and word count limitations, we have to be concise about these things.